 Also known as the krachiao flower or curcuma alismatifolia, the Siamese tulip is a lovely purple flower that blooms first at the beginning of the rainy season.
 It’s found primarily in Thailand and is believed to represent love.

 Jasmine has a sweet aroma that is famous all around the world.
 It’s a representative of the gentle, pure love between a mother and child.
 However, it is often used in temple offerings, decorations, and as gifts to elders.
+Jasmine, with its sweet fragrance, is a popular flower that can be eaten raw and is often used in tea (we all love jasmine tea!) in Asian culture as well as in the west.
+It has deep symbolism and is mentioned in countless ancient Chinese poems.

 The hibiscus flower meaning is associated with fame, glory, and wealth.
 However, since the blossoms are short-lived, many also view this flower as representative of fleeting success or beauty.